bily-101/BeveryBot/README.md

 # BeveryBot
-This is a java bot
+This is a python bot

+But will soon be a java bot